dhyeythumar/Knowledge-Graph-with-Neo4j/implementation.md

 > When a large language model is used, it allocates too much memory on the RAM & at the same time the code is running the batch process i.e it takes 5 Wikipedia links & finds the knowledge representation & all this data is stored in the RAM, after the batch completion the data is transferred to the MongoDB Atlas server.

-## Trade-off between RAM size & DB access time with the solution
+## Tradeoff between RAM size and DB access time with the solution
 #### RAM size vs DB access time
 As you saw in the previous section that the batch is collected first & is stored in MongoDB, but its also possible to extract the knowledge from a link & store the data directly to MongoDB but, this is a time-consuming process as we, accessing the DB for each & every link, so I used the batch insert approach.
 But the problem with the batched approach is the limited amount of RAM as I am storing the massive extracted data on RAM, it is possible the knowledge extraction sub-process is not getting sufficient space on RAM ```(for some pages, the extracted knowledge is massive & for some it is tiny)```.